snowflakedb/snowflake-cli/README.md

 You should now be able to run `snowcli` and get the CLI message.

+## Getting started
+1. Navigate to an empty directory to create your function.
+1. Run the command: `snowcli function init`
+    It should populate this directory with the files for a basic function.
+You can open `app.py` to see the files.
+1. Test the code: `python app.py`
+    You should see the message: `Hello World!`
+1. Build the function: `snowcli function build`
+    This will create an `app.zip` file that has your files in it
+1. Login to snowflake: `snowcli login`
+1. Create a function: `snowcli function create -n helloFunction -h 'app.hello' -f app.zip -i '' -r string`
+1. Try running the function: `snowcli function execute -f 'helloFunction()' You should see Snowflake return the message: 'Hello World!'

+You can now go modify and edit your `app.py`, `requirements.txt`, or other files and follow a similar flow!

 ## Future ideas
 - Add delete command
 - Add logs command (once logs ship)